Entermedia-LLC/best-practices/project-management/index.md

       e.
 Include **layered designs** and/or detailed specs such as, font sizes, aspect ratios, etc.

 !!!
-As a rule of thumb, a new developer that's unfamiliar with the project should have all details needed to complete the request without having to make assumptions.
+**Rule of thumb:** a new developer that's unfamiliar with the project should have all details needed to complete the request without having to make assumptions or searching to find what's described.
 !!!

 ### Assigning Stories